VirtusLab/git-machete-intellij-plugin/docs/features.md

 You can easily rename a branch directly from Git Machete.
 Open a context menu for a branch and choose `Rename...` action.

+For the tracked branches, it is also possible to rename the remote branch.

 ## Slide out branch